ThomasSelvig/svelte_forum/README.md

 ## TODO

+### important
+- pocketbase subscribe: onMount's function can return an "onUnMount" function
+    - use to unsub to pocketbase on page unload

 ### general todo
 - use built in svelte animations
 - use pocketbase subscribe to collection to update posts